Honey Is a Clinically Proven Cough Remedy

 The anti-inflammatory properties of honey explain why it works for the inflammatory component of sore throats, not just the infectious one.
 Honey's polyphenols inhibit the NF-κB inflammatory pathway — the same pathway targeted by ibuprofen.
 This is why honey can relieve sore throat pain even when the cause is viral (where antibacterial activity is irrelevant).
 Pairing honey with cinnamon, which contains its own anti-inflammatory cinnamaldehyde, amplifies this effect.

-Pro Tip: For a comprehensive respiratory remedy kit, keep raw buckwheat honey (for cough), propolis throat spray (for antimicrobial action), and a neti pot with Manuka-enhanced saline (for congestion) on hand during cold and flu season.
+For a comprehensive respiratory remedy kit, keep raw buckwheat honey (for cough suppression), Manuka honey UMF 10+ (for antimicrobial action), eucalyptus honey (for congestion), propolis throat spray, and a neti pot with Manuka-enhanced saline on hand during cold and flu season.